dotnet/arcade/Repro Environment/ReproTool Documentation.md

 When a job fails in [Jenkins] or [Helix], the developer may ask for a virtual machine or Mac machine with the sufficient data and access to connect and build the code that is located in the original machine to determine why the job failed.

 # How to use it in Helix
-When a test that was ran in Helix fails, go to [Mission Control Int] to the page where you can see the logs of the test.
+When a test that was ran in Helix fails, go to [Mission Control] to the page where you can see the logs of the test.
 You would see a new link `Get Repro environment`.
 Once clicked, it would provide a set of instructions to follow in order to get the repro.

 ![](./Images/Helix-ReproLink.PNG?raw=true)

-Once the execution of the `helix-repro.exe` ends, go to [Mission Control Int].
+Once the execution of the `helix-repro.exe` ends, go to [Mission Control].
 See Mission Control section for more informatiom.

 The Repro tool will save the log of the jobs that were executed as part of the repro process.
-In case there is need to check them, go to the Private Runs page in [Mission Control Int] and look for the build identified by the buildnumber (aaa/mm/dd).vv Make sure to uncheck the `Show only failures` checkbox to get to the logs of the run.
+In case there is need to check them, go to the Private Runs page in [Mission Control] and look for the build identified by the buildnumber (aaa/mm/dd).vv Make sure to uncheck the `Show only failures` checkbox to get to the logs of the run.

 ## I'm in the machine, now what?